tsedio/gflow/CONTRIBUTING.md

 ### Write documentation

-Ts.ED use vuepress to convert markdown to web application.
+Gflow use vuepress to convert markdown to web application.
 In addition, all documentation in your code will be used to generate the API documentation.
 To run the website on your local, run this command:

 ```sh